Traralgon: Naming

 The origin of the name Traralgon is unconfirmed.
 The name was used for the pastoral lease of the Hobson brothers in 1844, centred on Traralgon Creek, and was alternatively rendered 'Tralgon' by Dr Edumund Hobson.
+The town was also spelt "Taralgon" in the earliest records of the Gippsland Times available in 1861.

 The Gippsland Farmers' Journal wrote in 1889 that the town name was originally spelt 'Tarralgon' and that it was the Indigenous name for 'the river of little fish'.
 However, these words are not reflected in modern linguists' knowledge of Gunai/Kurnai language.
 Records of the language show that the words wun wun or wurn wurn mean 'river', the words dala or tarlo mean 'little', while the words kine or kain mean 'fish'.
 It might be possible to combine words into tarlo-kain, which sounds similar to 'Traralgon', but no such compound word was recorded.

 In 1989, Don Macreadie wrote that Paweł Strzelecki named Traralgon after Taralga, the hometown of Charlie Tarra, but the statement lacks evidence.